Mostafaiz/next2024/README.md

 ```

-Run `npm run de`v to start the development server.
+Run `npm run dev` to start the development server.
 Visit `http://localhost:3000` to view your application.
 Edit `app/page.tsx` (or `pages/index.tsx`) file and save it to see the updated result in your browser.
 Next Step